 Planting Trees & Shrubs on Town Property

-Before deciding to plant a tree or shrub, confirm the location of your property line.
-The public right-of-way is generally the area between the street curb and sidewalk.
-The planting of a tree or shrub on privately owned property does not need the approval of the Town.
-If you are unsure if the property is public or private, please call the Parks and Recreation Department at 454-9540 and they can assist you.
-The McLean County GIS system, www.McGIS.org, can also be helpful to determine the public right-of-way.
+Before planting a tree or shrub, confirm the location of your property line.
+The public right-of-way varies in size across Town.
+Generally, the public right-of-way is the area between the street curb and sidewalk.
+Planting trees or shrubs on private property does not need Town approval.
+The McLean County GIS system, www.mcgis.org, can help determine the public right-of-way.

-State law requires you to notify JULIE at least two business days (excludes weekends and holidays) before any digging project regardless of the project size or depth.
-Even if you are digging in the same area as a previous project, notify JULIE by calling 8-1-1 or 800-892-0123.
+State law requires you to notify JULIE at least two business days (excluding weekends and holidays) before any digging project, regardless of the project size or depth.
+Even if the area is the same as a previous digging project, notify JULIE by calling 8-1-1 or 1-800-892-0123.

 Tree and Shrub Planting Location

-- closer than 50 feet from an approach corner with a traffic signal or stop sign
+- 50 feet from an approach corner with a traffic signal or stop sign,

-- closer than 15 feet from any regulatory street sign
+- 15 feet from any regulatory street sign.

-- closer than 10 feet from any fire hydrant
+- 10 feet from any driveway, fire hydrant or stormwater inlet.

 Tree Planting Clearance

-Trees planted in the public right-of-way must have adequate clearance between the street curb and sidewalk within the planting space.
+Trees planted in the public right-of-way must have adequate clearance between the street curb and sidewalk.
 This ensures the healthy growth of the tree, as well as preserving the integrity of the surrounding infrastructure.

 Tree Species Selection

-Trees planted in the public right-of-way must be included on the Recommended Tree List [PDF] compiled by the Town of Normal Parks and Recreation Department.
+Trees planted in the public right-of-way must be included on the Recommended Tree List [PDF].
 The list is categorized by the potential mature height of each tree species from large (greater than 40 feet) to medium (between 25 and 40 feet) to small (25 feet and under).
-Town forestry staff are happy to help select a tree that would be best suited for a particular area.

-- Trees planted on a public right-of-way must have a minimum caliper of one inch and shall be symmetrical in growth with a single straight trunk, a dominant central leader, and a well-balanced branch structure.
+- Trees planted on the public right-of-way must have a minimum caliper of one inch and shall be symmetrical in growth with a single straight trunk and a dominant central leader.